 Quark Quirks Called Tetraquarks

 Everything in the universe is made up of atoms — except, of course, atoms themselves.
 They’re made up of subatomic particles, namely, protons, neutrons, and electrons.
-While electrons are classified as leptons, protons and neutrons are in a class of particles known as quarks.
-Though, “known” may be a bit misleading: there is a lot more theoretical physicists don’t know about the particles than they do with any degree of certainty.
+While electrons are classified as leptons, protons and neutrons are in a class of particles known as hadrons.
+Hadrons are comprised of quarks, and there is a lot more theoretical physicists don’t know about quarks than they do know with any degree of certainty.

 As far as we know, quarks are the fundamental particle of the universe.
 You can’t break a quark down into any smaller particles.
 Imagining them as being uniformly minuscule is not quite accurate, however: while they are tiny, they are not all the same size.
 Some quarks are larger than others, and they can also join together and create mesons (1 quark + 1 antiquark) or baryons (3 quarks of various flavors).